grant-humphries/dev-near-light-rail/README.md

     ```
     walk_minutes(!Shape!)
     ```
+* With the network attribute(s) added click 'Next' and 'Next' again on the following screen that relates to 'Travel Mode'
 * Select 'No' for the establishment of driving directions
 * Review summary to ensure that all settings are correct then click 'Finish'
 * Select 'Yes' when prompted to proceed with building the Network Dataset

-Once the Network Dataset has finished building (which takes a few minutes), plan a couple of test trips to make sure that routing is working properly, particularly ones that ensure that walking restrictions are being applied to freeways, etc.
+Once the Network Dataset has finished building (which takes a few minutes), plan a couple of test trips using the Network Analyst Toolbar (more details on how to do this [here](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/route.htm)) to make sure that routing is working properly.
+In particular ensure that walking restrictions are being applied to freeways, etc.

 #### Create Isochrones